 - family therapy or counseling, if appropriate

-Some people also use alternative therapies to help reduce or manage FAS symptoms, such as:
+Some people also use alternative therapies to help reduce or manage FAS symptoms,

 - relaxation therapy or meditation

 - animal-assisted therapy

 However, there is a lack of research to confirm the effectiveness of these therapies.
 Before trying any alternative therapy for FAS, parents or caregivers should speak with the child’s pediatrician or a doctor who specializes in FASDs.